-Cybersecurity Jobs in Texas with H-1B Sponsorship
+Cybersecurity H-1B Sponsorship Jobs in Texas

-Cybersecurity H-1B sponsorship jobs in Texas are concentrated in Dallas-Fort Worth, Austin, and San Antonio, where defense contractors, financial institutions, and technology firms actively sponsor international talent.
+Cybersecurity H-1B visa sponsorship jobs in Texas are concentrated in Dallas-Fort Worth, Austin, and San Antonio, where defense contractors, financial institutions, and technology firms actively sponsor international talent.
 Major employers include Raytheon, Dell Technologies, AT&T, and USAA.
 Texas's large federal contracting presence and growing fintech sector make it one of the more active states for cybersecurity hiring.

-See All Cybersecurity Jobs
+Find Cybersecurity Jobs

 Overview

-Open Jobs208+
+Open Jobs75+

-Work Type71% On-site
+Work Type69% On-site

-Top LocationAustin, TX
+Top LocationHouston, TX

 Most JobsSMS InfoComm Corporation